-The results obtained are shown below, indicating the absolute values for each reactor and the part proportional to Naturgy, the latter being calculated as averaged values taking into account the ownership share and power of the plants.
+The results obtained are shown below, indicating the absolute values for each reactor and the part proportional to Naturgy, the latter being calculated as averaged values considering the ownership share and power of the plants.

 5.1.
 NUCLEAR SAFETY AND RADIATION PROTECTION INDICATORS